HomerKH19/MM1-Updates/README.md

 MM/1 Hardware & Software Updates and Notes.

-01/29/2024
+02/08/2024

 First of All, A big Thank You goes out to Paul Ward, from IMS, Inc. and Kevin Pease for Designing the MM/1 System in the early 90's.

 Also a BIG THANKS goes out to the following people's help: Pedro Pena, Joel Ewy & David Graham.
 The latter two helped with the troubleshooting back in the 90's for Paul & Kevin.

-I hope to soon get my MM/1 up and running with a new ATX power supply.

-Update: Got my MM/1 to boot using the NEW ATX Board.
-Partly.
-Trying to fine out which ROM's I have and if I have the correct PAL's

 I did make an adapter for use with the MM/1 and the Tandy CM-8 Monitor.

 https://github.com/HomerKH19/MM1-Updates/blob/main/DB9toMM1.jpg

 First is to start with an upgrade to the Minibus.

-I have a working prototype that supports the newer ATX Power Supply.
+DONE!!

+Update: Got my MM/1 CPU Board to boot using the NEW ATX Board.

 Here is the picture of Pedro's build: